-Electric System.
-Cleveland's Department of Public Utilities operates the Division of Cleveland Public Power ("Cleveland Public Power") for the purpose of supplying electric energy to customers located primarily in Cleveland.
+Electric System: Cleveland's Department of Public Utilities operates the Division of Cleveland Public Power ("Cleveland Public Power" or "CPP") for the purpose of supplying electric energy to customers located primarily in Cleveland.
 Under the Constitution of the State and the Charter of Cleveland, Cleveland has authority to own, operate and regulate Cleveland Public Power, and in connection therewith, to acquire property, construct facilities, provide electric energy throughout the service area and perform other necessary functions to operate and maintain Cleveland Public Power.
-Cleveland Public Power's electric rates are fixed by the Board of Control subject to the approval of City Council.
+Cleveland Public Power's electric rates are fixed by the Board of Control and subject to the approval of City Council.
 The Board of Control consists of the Mayor and 14 directors of Cleveland's departments.

 The Cleveland Public Power system is located within the service area of the Cleveland Electric Illuminating Company ("CEP"), an operating company of First Energy Corp.
-Cleveland utility owns and maintains 50 miles of transmission and 900 miles of distribution lines and has 32 distribution substations.
-Cleveland owns three 16.2 MW combustion turbine units and leases six 1.825 MW diesel generators, all of which are used for peak load and emergency purposes.
-City of Cleveland municipal customers accounted for 18.0% of Cleveland Public Power's revenue in 2018.
+Cleveland Public Power owns and maintains 50 miles of transmission and 900 miles of distribution lines and has 32 distribution substations.
+Cleveland Public Power owns three 16.2 MW combustion turbine units and leases six 1.825 MW diesel generators, all of which are used for peak load and emergency purposes.
+City of Cleveland municipal customers accounted for 18.0% of Cleveland Public Power's revenue in 2020.

-In the early 1990s Cleveland Public Power initiated a system expansion program that included the construction of over 30 miles of 138-kV transmission lines, six new distribution substations, and a new 138-kV interconnection with CEI.
+In the early 1990s, Cleveland Public Power initiated a system expansion program that included the construction of over 30 miles of 138-kV transmission lines, six new distribution substations, and a new 138-kV interconnection with CEI.
 This program increased Cleveland Public Power's geographical coverage of Cleveland from about 35% to approximately 60% and added over 26,000 new customers.

-In 2018, Cleveland Public Power purchased approximately 85.6% of its power from AMP, measured on a kWh basis.
-In addition to the power it purchased from AMP in 2018, Cleveland Public Power obtained its remaining power and energy requirements (approximately 14.4%) through short- and long-term agreements with various regional utilities and other power suppliers for power delivered through CEI interconnections, from Cleveland Public Power's three combustion turbine generating units and various arrangements for the exchange of short-term power and energy.
+In 2020, Cleveland Public Power purchased approximately 79.4% of its power from AMP, measured on a kWh basis.
+In addition to the power it purchased from AMP in 2020, Cleveland Public Power obtained its remaining power and energy requirements (approximately 20.6%) through short- and long-term agreements with various regional utilities and other power suppliers for power delivered through CEI interconnections, and various arrangements for the exchange of short-term power and energy.